josephmwells/bitmap-editor/README.md

 `generate_images -f path/to/file.bmp`

-This will generate all of the images for the assignment and output them into the same folder as the path given.
+This will generate all of the images for the assignment and output them into a new folder with the same name as the file.